phaserjs/phaser/README.md

 * New: Added a .jshintrc so contributions can be run through JSHint to help retain formatting across the library (thanks kevinthompson)
 * New: The entire Phaser library has been updated to match the new JSHint configuration.
 * New: Added a new in-built texture.
 Sprites now use __default if no texture was provided (a 32x32 transparent PNG) or __missing if one was given but not found (a 32x32 black box with a green cross through it)
-* New: Added Phaser.Filter.
+* New: Phaser.Filter.
 A new way to use the new WebGL shaders/filters that the new version of Pixi supports.
-* New: The object returned by Math.sinCosGenerator now contains a length property.
 * New: Phaser.BitmapData object.
 A Canvas you can freely draw to with lots of functions.
 Can be used as a texture for Sprites.
 See the new examples and docs for details.
 * New: RenderTexture.render now takes a Phaser.Group.
 Also added renderXY for when you don't want to make a new Point object.
+* New: Physics.overlap now supports Sprites, Groups or Emitters and can perform group vs. group (etc) overlap checks with a custom callback and process handler.
+* New: Added Sound.externalNode which allows you to connect a Sound to an external node input rather than the SoundManager gain node.
+* New: Added SoundManager.connectToMaster boolean.
+Used in conjunction with Sound.externalNode you can easily configure audio nodes to connect together for special effects.
 * New: PluginManager.remove, added PluginManager.removeAll (thanks crazysam)
 * New: scrollFactorX/scrollFactorY have been added to TilemapLayers (thanks jcd-as)
 * New: Phaser.Game parent can now be an HTMLElement or a string (thanks beeglebug)